byu-cs-260-spring-2019/lab-4-museum-of-ordinary-objects-victoria-skylan/tutorials/item-descriptions.md

 You will then need to modify `admin.js` to include this field when calling the REST API to update an item in the database.

-Finally, you will need to modify the back end so that the scheme has this field and so that the API for updating an item will include this.
+Finally, you will need to modify the back end so that it has this field and so that the API for updating an item will include this.

 ## Displaying the description